Planning for Aging Parents

 Snyder Law offers you The Sandwich Generation Guide as a way to help you get started.
 Read on to discover new ways of balancing your busy day-to-day routine, as well as how to plan effectively for your parents and your family’s future.

 Find out if your parents already have an estate plan and encourage them to move forward with one if they do not.
-If they do, you are one step ahead.
-It will then be important to know where legal and other important documents are stored, so they can be accessed when you need them the most.
-Estate plans also must be kept up-to-date to make sure that they are still valid, comport with new laws, and still incorporate their wishes and operate to achieve their goals.
 To ensure that your parents’ wishes are fulfilled to the fullest, encourage them to have their plans reviewed.

-As you parents age, they depend on you to assist with their end of life care.
+As you parents age, they depend on you to assist with all medical, custodial care, and end-of-life care.
 By making sure that all necessary documents are in place and up to date, you will reduce any unnecessary burdens, and prepare yourself, your family, and your parents to welcome their age with ease.

-At the Snyder Law, we are here to assist you with your parents’ estate plan and relieve you of some of your stress.
-You can download our FREE Sandwich Generation Guide to gain more valuable insight into how to be prepared for this stage in life.
+We are here to assist you with your parents’ estate plan and relieve you of some of your stress.
+Our FREE Sandwich Generation Guide will give you more valuable insight into how to be prepared for this stage in life.
 This comprehensive guide covers everything you might want to know, from the initial conversation to late-stage measures.